tunahanertekin/cloudy/docs/agv/electronics/wiring/README.md

 **Wiring Diagram**

-See below for a wiring diagram of the Cloudy robot.
+See below for a wiring diagram of the Cloudy Mini-AGV.
 You may find it useful to reference this during the assembly process.It can also download for <a href="#">fritzing file</a>

 ?> This design created by Fritzing app <a>Download File</a>